 3. Warhammer Quest Adventure Card Game – i played this game a lot and wrote four new scenarios for the game which has seen a lot of website downloads and support.
 Developing these new quests and play testing has taken a lot of time to complete, but i am pleased to have helped keep the interest going.

-4. Descent 2nd Edition – in 2015 this game saw the most home play and painting time by far, i have still painted a couple of expansions this year and also built a nice foamcore organiser insert for the core set.
+4. Descent 2nd Edition – in 2015 this game saw the most home play and painting time, and i have still painted a couple of expansions this year and also built a foamcore organiser insert for the core set.
 Despite Road to Legend bringing new life to the game, it has seen lighter play this year.

 7. Runebound 3rd Edition – three new expansions were added this year, and it is a lovely looking game.
 However other solo options have kept this off the table for most of the year, but when i play it, i always really enjoy it and think i should play it more.